Alejandra-Perez1/Final_Project_WebApp/README.md

 ### Assignment 4
-#### In this assignment we are finishing all the required functionalities for the chitter-chatter site to work
+#### In this assignment we worked on imporving Chitter-Chatter by adding new functionalities to it, implementing CRUD actions and building necessary views, models and controllers, and handle user authentication securely.
+We also worked on adding tweet functionatities.

-- [x] We updated the user model to make it more robus adding CRUD actions and restructure the site.
+- [x] We updated the user model to make it more robust by adding CRUD actions and restructured the web-app.
-- [x] We identify fields that are required in the proper schema and added timestamps.
+- [x] We identify fields that are required and unique in the proper schema and added timestamps.
-- [x] We added new templates to restructure the site and edit them to handle CRUD actions in a proper way.
-- [x] Added sessions and cookies
+- [x] We Added sessions and cookies
-- [x] Cookies and user sessions were handle with error messages
+- [x] Cookies and user sessions were handled with error messages
-- [x] Used passport for handling user sign-up and sign-in
-- [x] Passport was used for user authentication and used flash messages to show success or error messages in the views folder.
+- [x] We used passport Pafor user authentication and used flash messages to show success or error messages in the views folder.
-- [x] Used express-validator to reimplement the vaildation sessions to promptly display an error message to users
+- [x] We used express-validator to reimplement the vaildation sessions to promptly display an error message to users
 - [x] Express-validator was used to check proper email addresses, integers, name, last name, and password.
-- [x] Extended views to let the user know, they have logged in and/or logged out.
+- [x] We extended views to let the user know, they have logged in and/or logged out.
 - [x] The navigation bar was designed to have link to different parts of the web app such as profile, log in.
 - [x] Added tweets/posts capability for users.
 They are able to post anything and see other user's posts.

 #### Each user's homepage
+- [x] A user is only able to tweet if they are logged in.
+- [x] A user is only shown the menu option if they are logged in.
-- [x] User info is shown: name, last name, username, number of tweets
+- [x] User info is shown by clicking on the profile: first name, last name, username, email, and password.
-- [x] Posts from other users are shown with their name, username and the propert post text.
-The main user is able to delete its own posts but not other user's posts.
 - [x] Added a text area for the user to post.
-The limit size is 280 characters.
-POST ARE TEXTUAL ONLY?
-CAN WE ADD PICTURES?
+The limit size is 250 characters.
+- [x] A user is able to post a tweet and see all tweets currently in the database.
-- [x] A section WHO TO FOLLOW with a list of all users in the system
+- [x] A section for WHO TO FOLLOW has been added to the side menu with placeholders for now.
-- [x] A section TRENDING TOPICS which is empty for now
+- [x] A section TRENDING TOPICS has been added to the side menu with placeholders for now.

 ### Instructions to run:
 #### **** Make sure you have npm and mongoDB installed before running this repository ****